Question 01: What’s the audience profile and their level of knowledge or understanding topics?

 At first, these questions cause panic and fear among the organizers, but they soon realize these questions can help them prepare themselves better for the organization of the conference.

-In order to decide what my lecture will be like at a conference, I must first know:
+In order to decide what my lecture will be like at a conference, I’m looking for information about:

 • seek for some advice or hack